KennethLeeCornell/Interactive-Lab-Hub/Lab 3/README.md

 ```

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*
+This part was very difficult for me to figure out because when first created the sh file that uses ">" to print the "test_microphone.py" output to a text file.
+However, for some reason this causes the python file to not print out what the user says in the terminal anymore, so the text file stays empty.
+Instead, I had to first pipe the output to another python file called "handle_test_microphone.py" and then use that to output the result to the "numerical_input.txt" text file.

+Shell file: numerical_input.sh
+Helper python file: handle_test_microphone.py
+Output text file: numerical_input.txt

 ### Serving Pages